 Weakness that is progressive, chronic, and unexplained

-Although many exceptions are possible, certain clinical clues may also suggest possible causes of peripheral nervous system deficits (see Table: Clinical Clues to Causes of Peripheral Nervous System* Disorders).
+Although many exceptions are possible, certain clinical clues may also suggest possible causes of peripheral nervous system deficits (see table Clinical Clues to Causes of Peripheral Nervous System Disorders Clinical Clues to Causes of Peripheral Nervous System* Disorders ).

 Clinical assessment narrows diagnostic possibilities and guides further testing.

 Usually, nerve conduction studies and electromyography Electromyography (EMG) and Nerve Conduction Studies When determining whether weakness is due to a nerve, muscle, or neuromuscular junction disorder is clinically difficult, these studies can identify the affected nerves and muscles.
 In electromyography... read more (collectively called electrodiagnostic testing) are done.
 These tests help do the following:

 Differentiate peripheral nervous system disorders from neuromuscular junction and muscle disorders

 Localize site of peripheral nervous system dysfunction (eg, root, plexus, peripheral nerve)

 Distinguish demyelinating disorders (very slow conduction) from axonal disorders

 Patients with weakness but no sensory deficits can be evaluated with electrodiagnostic testing.

 Other testing, such as imaging, depends on whether a CNS lesion must be ruled out (eg, MRI if all limbs are affected, to rule out cervical spinal cord compression).